LibanChana/MY-PORTFOLIO/README.md

 This is a project about my portfolio which gives details about me as a software developer,the previous projects have worked on and my contact on how to find me.

-######LANGUAGES USED
+##LANGUAGES USED

-This project is created using html and css languages
+This project is created using html and css languages.

-##CONTACT
+####CONTACT OF AUTHOR

-For any concern just reach out to this email address:libanchana70@gmailcom
+For any concern just reach out to this email address:libanchana70@gmailcom.

 ##LICENCE